-Family and Community Engagement:Summarize the family and

-community engagement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Family and Community Engagement:Summarize the family and community engagement trends and patterns observed by the team while completing this section of the report.
+What are the important trends and patterns that will support the identification School engages families and parents through various community events.
+Opportunities for parents to attend training and receive support are available.
+The school has strong community partnerships to meet the needs of families. of student, teacher, and leader needs?